ppy/osu-wiki/news/2018-08-17-the-qat-gazette-july-2018.md

 + If it is between **3:30 and 4:15 minutes**, the lowest difficulty can be a Hard.
 + If it is between **4:15 and 5:00 minutes**, it can be an Insane.

-Beatmaps that exceed 5:00 minutes in drain time are unaffected as they can still be ranked with just one difficulty.
+Beatmaps that exceed 5:00 minutes in drain time remain unaffected by spread rules and requirements, just as they were before.

 The Quality Assurance Team will be monitoring the development of this major change over the next few months, to determine if a noticeable drift in beatmap spread quality occurs.
 Should we feel that the general quality of mapsets has reduced over this time period, we may re-evaluate this approach.